elpaudio/elpAudio/README.md

 ## To compile source code of elpAudio you need:
   - Game Maker 8.2
+  - You can compile elpAudio using our new product, [GMake](https://github.com/elpaudio/GMake).
+Really fast and useful!

 ### How to install Game Maker 8.2?
 <a href="https://www.mediafire.com/file/bqwyde1k1s2hrz2/Game_Maker_8.2_Setup.exe/file">Click here to download installer</a>, then install it on your PC.